tylergehm/vm/README.md

 <h2>Operating Systems Used </h2>

 - Windows 11 Home (Host Machine)
 - Ubuntu Linux (Azure VM)
 - Windows 10 Pro (Azure VM)

-<h2>Steps Included</h2>
+<h2>Configuration Steps</h2>

-- STEP 1 - Create a Resource Group
+- 1 - Create a Resource Group
-- STEP 2 - Create a virtual machine for Windows
+- 2 - Create Windows 10 Pro VM within Resource Group
-- STEP 3 - Deploy the Windows VM
+- 3 - Use Remote Desktop to test Windows VM functionality
-- STEP 4 - Verify the Windows VM is running
+- 4 - Create Ubunto Linux VM within Resource Group
-- STEP 5 - Create a virtual machine for Linux
+- 5 - Use Remote Desktop to test Linux VM functionality
-- STEP 6 - Deploy the Linux VM
+- 6 - Ping Linux VM to test connectivity
-- STEP 7 - Verify the Linux VM is running
-- STEP 8 - Verify both our VMs are running

-<h2>Installation Steps</h2>
+<h2>Configuration Process</h2>

 <p>
 The very first thing we have to do is sign-up for a free Microsoft Azure account.
 When your account is created you are awarded a $200 credit that expires in 30 days.